Pratyksha123/UserOrchestrationUI/README.md

 # **User Search Frontend Application**

 ## **Overview**
-This project is a frontend application built using **ReactJS/AngularJS**.
+This project is a frontend application built using **ReactJS**.
 It provides a **free text search** feature to search users in the backend and display them on the web UI.
 The application communicates with a **REST API** to fetch user data based on various criteria.

 ## **Features**
 ✅ **Global search bar** on the default page (similar to Google.com)